Video-Summary/video-summary-js-sdk/README.md

 #### Note
 The id and callbackUrl are optional. the id field can be used for your own reference if you have as asset id already. the callbackUrl is used to send a webhook when the video is processed and sends the id back to you.

+If you don't provide a callback url, the call will be synchronous and wait for the processing to complete.

 ### `summarize(url, [id], [callbackUrl])`
 Summarizes the video content.
 Provide the URL of the video, and optionally, an ID and a callback URL for asynchronous processing.